-- 13 Details of the new and eliminated roles are as follows: - Customer Service representative roles eliminated following the closure of Oshawa Power's call centre and replacement with outsourcing - Creation of the Director, Regulatory & Commercial Affairs role. - Creation of the Regulatory Analyst role to support the new Regulatory & Commercial Affairs team. - Creation of the Director of Finance role following reorganization of the Finance department. - Creation of second Project Manager role near the end of the year to support the PMO - Creation of new IT analyst role.
+- Customer Service representative roles eliminated following the closure of Oshawa Power's call centre and replacement with outsourcing. - Replacement of an experienced Meter Technician with an Apprentice following a retirement. - A Supervisor, Customer Service role that had been vacant since a retirement was also filled, as per the recommendation of the Review. - Creation of a second meter data operator role through promotion of a customer service lead. - Creation of the Director, Regulatory & Commercial Affairs role, and creation of the Regulatory Analyst role to support the new Regulatory & Commercial Affairs team. - Creation of the Director of Finance role following reorganization of the Finance department.
+As part of the same reorganization, two Manager roles were replaced by Supervisor roles, and a Financial Analyst and a Senior Financial Analyst role were eliminated. - Creation of second Project Manager role near the end of the year to support the PMO. - Creation of new IT analyst role. - Senior Payroll Specialist role shifted from a full-time to a part-time role.